 “I thought it was easier to ask forgiveness than permission,” Siler laughs, though he says he figured Hinton would be fine with it.
 He was.

-Siler never expected the design would become so popular, saying, “It came out of innocence.”
+Siler never expected the design would become so popular.

-Like virtually every Auburn tradition, there are competing theories as to the logo’s origins.
-Former Auburn Athletic Director Jeff Beard has long been credited with coming up with the AU, but the design made its way onto Auburn’s football helmets for the 1966 season, a year after the date typically given with the Beard account according to a story published last year in Inside The Auburn Tigers magazine.
-At the time, Jordan and Beard were reportedly looking for a new design for the helmets that then only featured the players’ numbers.
+Of course, as with virtually every Auburn tradition, there are competing theories as to the logo’s origins.
+Former Auburn Athletic Director Jeff Beard has long been credited with coming up with the “AU,” but the design made its way onto Auburn’s football helmets during the 1966 season, a year after the date typically associated with Beard’s account.
+At the time, Jordan and Beard were reportedly looking for a new design for the helmets that then only featured the players’ jersey numbers.

-“I think probably Shug or the Athletic Director (Beard) called Buddy Hinton and asked about it and asked if they could use it,” Siler says.
-They did.
+“I think probably Shug or the Athletic Director (Beard) called Bodie Hinton and asked about it and asked if they could use it,” Siler says.

 Siler left the Plains to enlist in the Army in 1967.
 He was a member of the 4th Army Musician Band in Germany.
-When he returned to finish his B.S. in music in 1973, the televisions were color and the AU was everywhere.
+When he returned to Auburn in 1973 to finish his B.S. in music, the televisions were color and the “AU” was everywhere.

 “I had no earthly idea it was going to be such a big deal,” he says, “I just liked the design.”

 Siller, who is still involved with Auburn University and the Auburn Knights Alumni Association, was never compensated for the logo.
-He had no idea the image would become so popular, so he didn’t trademark it.
+He didn’t trademark it.

 He’s amused that his name is slowly becoming associated with the logo, but isn’t looking for compensation or even recognition—at least not for himself.

-“One thing I really wish would happen would be that the university band be able to reap some of the benefit of it (officially licensed AU merchandise featuring the logo) since that’s where it came from,” Siler says.
+“One thing I really wish would happen would be that the university band be able to reap some of the benefit (of officially licensed AU merchandise featuring the logo) since that’s where it came from,” Siler says.
 “They’re the ones that allowed me to put that on a bass drum to start with.”

 Photos courtesy Fritz Siler.